Skip to main content

 Amplitude

 Amplitude is the maximum displacement of an oscillating object from its equilibrium position.
 In the context of simple harmonic motion, it represents the peak value of the oscillation, indicating how far the object moves from the center point.
-In the provided graph, the amplitude can be determined by measuring the maximum vertical distance from the equilibrium line (x=0) to the highest or lowest point of the wave.
+For the graph shown, the amplitude can be determined by measuring the maximum vertical distance from the equilibrium line (x=0) to the highest or lowest point of the wave.

 Recommended video: